watcag/cocotb-pynq/README.md

 This can be used to circumvent the need to ever to bitstream generation.
 Unlike bitstream generation, this command only needs to be run if the block diagram is updated.

+## Acknowledgement
+This paper relies was built on the back of [cocotb](https://github.com/cocotb/cocotb), which is an amazing library in its own right.

+It also aims to mimic some features from [PYNQ](https://github.com/Xilinx/PYNQ).
+Naturally, the PYNQ repo was a large source of inspiration/reference for much of the content in this repo.

 ## Paper
 Our paper was presented at the 35th International Conference on Field-Programmable Logic and Applications(FPL 2025).
 The conference paper can be found here: < Proceedings not available yet >